LtAirman/ChargeFieldTopics/README.md

 to stop any active rotations before selecting another large atom or things will slow way down.

+A tab enclosure widget follows the rotation controls.
+Four tabs
+containing: the rendered atom, the slotlayout diagram, 19 rotation controls, and second non-interactive periodic table with selected atom indicated; all in one place.

 Good enough to share on GitHub.
 Collaborative efforts are welcome.

 The reference's **SECTION 9: THE NUCLEUS** contains descriptions